Tom Lohr lives in New Mexico, where he explores the region with his canine sidekick, Ella the Brown Wonder.

 2. The desert is also hot.
 The Badlands can be damn hot from late spring to early fall.
 Early morning hikes a few hours in duration are doable, but if you want to see a good portion of the wilderness area, expect to spend a few days.

-3. The closest town of size to have a hotel and grocery store is Farmington, NM, about 35 miles to the north.
+3. The closest town of size to have a hotel and grocery store is in Farmington, NM, about 35 miles to the north.

 4. The Bisti Badlands is not a national or state park, nor is it a national monument.
 It is a wilderness area overseen by the BLM.
 As such, there are NO restrooms, water, electricity or other amenities.
 When you arrive you will park in a gravel lot, and that is all there is.
 Bring everything you will need, and double the amount of water you think you will consume.
-A is strongly recommended, hydration system
+A hydration system is strongly recommended,

 5. Cell phone coverage is extremely spotty.
 Expect to have none in the parking lot, and only sporadic reception while hiking.